mehtab-alam/food_security_HD/README.md

 How to download the dataset

-- For **MAC/Linux** users, Open the terminal and navigate inside your code directory, e.g. (cd food_security_HD).
+- For **MAC/Linux** users, Open the terminal and navigate to your code directory, e.g. (cd food_security_HD).
 Run the below script to download the data:

 ```sh
 ./data.sh